rmkit-dev/rmkit/README.md

 with [draft-remarkable](https://github.com/dixonary/draft-reMarkable/)
 configuration files.
 Hold the middle button or swipe up the side of the display to bring it up.

+NOTE: if you have trouble with swiping, tap the screen with your finger once and then swipe, this should help a bit.

 ### [rmkit](src/rmkit)

 A batteries included library for building remarkable apps.
 [Read the documentation](https://docs.rmkit.dev)